mstksg/inCode/copy/entries/shake.md

-One popular framework for this that is gaining in maturity is [*Shelly*][shelly] (A fork of an older project that is an [ongoing][shelly1] Yesod [experiment][shelly2]), but you are welcome to using your own.
+One popular framework for this that is gaining in maturity is [*Shelly*][shelly] (A fork of an older project that is an [ongoing][shelly1] Yesod Project [experiment][shelly2]), but you are welcome to using your own.
 At the present Haskell is still developing and growing in this aspect.
 I hope to eventually write an article about *Shelly* integration with *Shake*.

 [shelly]: http://hackage.haskell.org/package/shelly
 [shelly1]: http://www.yesodweb.com/blog/2012/03/shelly-for-shell-scripts